swearingenmj/swearingenmj/README.md

 ### Who am I?

-- Junior @ Oregon State University Cascades
+- Senior @ Oregon State University Cascades
 - New to Computer Science
 - Really loves croissants 🥐

 ### Where have I been?

+- Embedded Software Intern @ Wind River Software
 - Calculus Tutor for OSU-C
 - Purchaser and Data Analyst for El Cap, Inc.
 - Pastry Chef (to fund my croissant habit)